LuciferUchiha/old.georgerowlands.ch/docs/Programming/Cpp/moveSemantic.md

 - Arithmetic expressions: a + b, a < b
 - Function calls: str.substr(1, 2)

 and Xvalues (eXpiring).
-Xvalues are functions calls with an Rvalue reference as return or Array-oder Attributcalls on an Rvalue.
+Xvalues are functions calls with an Rvalue reference as return or array indexing or attribut calls on an Rvalue.

 GL values that are lValues and Xvalues.